 The investment manager is invited to attend each formal meeting of the directors to provide a report on the performance of the portfolio, comparison against the benchmark and general market issues.
-The directors' investment policy was last reviewed and adjusted in April 2018.
-The portfolio has performed approximately in line with the benchmark.
+The directors' investment policy was reviewed and adjusted in December 2021.